apdcode/RepData_PeerAssessment1/PA1_template.md

 ### 2 - What is the mean total number of steps taken per day?
 #### 2.1 - Calculate the total number of steps taken per day
-For the total number of steps per day, and the corresponding histogram,it is convenient to transform the data into showing unique dates in the date column.This way, total steps for all time intervals are displayed for each day in the datatable dt_dailysteps.
+For the total number of steps per day, and the corresponding histogram,it is convenient to transform the data into showing unique dates in the date column.This way, total steps for all time intervals are displayed for each day in the data table dt_dailysteps.
 There are several ways you can do this.The package data.table has several methods, but mostly I use an sql package for R called sqldf.

 ```r
 #___2.1___Calculate the total number of steps taken per day

 # Number of steps per day using data.table
 dt_dailystepsDT <- dt_initialNaNo[,.(steps.sum = sum(steps)),by=date]